AnupM-UW/SayamiSim/README.md

 ---
 __Everything, including the UDP communication (Stretch goals)!
 Yay!__

-As of now, the following is functional:
+As of now, everything I set out to do is functional, including stretch goals:
 - The UDP communication using P2P and Multicast is completed
 - Windows client app to listen to UDP and display data is completed
 - Joystick and Servo are hooked up and functional
 - UI for the Simulator in Raspberry Pi (using Cairo and Gtk windowing) is completed
 - Data Recorder is completed
 - The sensor inputs to the joystick, ADC and Servo are working.
-My focus so far has been to get the sensors and actuators working.
+All sensors and actuators working.
 In the github repo, the 'joystick', 'servo' are standalone programs that work with Raspberry Pi.
-This part was done standalone but will next be merged to the main project.
+This part was done standalone but merged to the main project.
-- The skeletal code with the basic framework using elma to control the simulator is uploaded under 'project' folder.
-It is functional.
-I reprioritized this to be earlier than the graphical UI.
-Currently, the skeletal code does not hook up to the UI or the actuators.
-Instead it fakes the data with random values and displays the data as text.
 - I also uploaded the current version of the cairo code and ImageTransform folder.
 ImageTransform folder is my experiments to eventually do a perspective scale on the image.
 This is very much Work in Progress (WIP).
 Test.htm file is a sample output from ImageTransform.